syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 ### Label and tick positioning

-Axis labels and ticks can be positioned inside or outside the chart area by using `LabelStyle`.`LabelsPosition` and `LabelStyle`.`TickPosition` properties of ChartAxis.
+Axis labels and ticks can be positioned inside or outside the chart area by using `LabelStyle`.`LabelsPosition` and `TickPosition` properties of ChartAxis.
 By default labels and ticks will be positioned outside the chart area.

 {% highlight xml %}
 [XAML]